elinnet/thermo-lucy/README.md

 * Power saving mode is on by default
 * You can reset the temperature to 20 by hitting the reset button
 * The thermostat should colour the display based on energy usage - < 18 is green, < 25 is yellow, otherwise red

+The next task is to create a virtual online thermostat website that uses the JavaScript logic.
+This will be done using CSS and JQuery.
+It should have all the same functionality as the original code but be presented in a user friendly manner.